s5uishida/simple_measurement_of_upf_performance_4/README.md

 ### Run PacketRusher on VM2

 In gtp5g v0.8.7 and later, GTP-U Sequence Number is enabled by default.
-In this case, eUPF will probably not be able to process GTP-U packets correctly.
+In this case, eUPF will probably not be able to process GTP-U packets correctly due to a bug in gtp5g.
 Therefore, if connecting to eUPF, please disable GTP-U Sequence Number of gtp5g used by PacketRusher as follows.

 ```
 # echo 0 > /proc/gtp5g/seq
 ```
-Also, UPF performance measurements using iperf3 tended to be better when GTP-U Sequence Number was disabled. (e.g. UPG-VPP)
 This measurement will be performed with the GTP-U Sequence Number disabled.

+**Additional Information.
+[This](https://github.com/free5gc/gtp5g/commit/5c04e67c76840c6cde0001798159e9acc79aa555) has fixed the bug in gtp5g.**

 Establish a connection for one UE.